FAQs

 Currently, UnEarthed is credentialed to accept the following insurances….

 Aetna, United Healthcare, Oxford, Oscar Health and Cigna.
-Insurances are billed through Headway.

 Thrizer can be helpful for those that wish to use Out of Network benefits.
 This resource will verify your coverage and allow you to only pay your co-insurance for our sessions after you meet your deductible.
 This means that you can save on our sessions upfront instead of paying my full rate and waiting for your insurance reimbursement.
+PPO plans typically have OON benefits, HMO plans usually do not offer this.

 *insurances may not provide coverage for all services that UnEarthed offers.
 Consult with your provider for verification.